kahaanpatel5/Stock-Market-Price-Predictor/STATUS.md

 Day #3: (13/07/2022):

 #1 Completed with the project and attempted a different approach too but not sure about its effectivity.
+There are separate files for each approaches

+Filenames:

+Approach 1: Original Approach

+Approach 2: Tried with 'Close Price' values instead of converting it to 'Returns'